sabi1201/ceu_de1_aws_services_project/README.md

 At a high level, our approach consisted of the following steps:

-1. Creating a dedicated cloud storage location to keep all data and results organized.
+1. Creating a dedicated cloud storage location to keep all data and results organized
-2. Collecting and storing raw article text.
+2. Collecting and storing raw article text
-3. Translating non-English articles into English to enable uniform analysis.
+3. Translating non-English articles into English to enable uniform analysis
-4. Applying automated sentiment analysis.
+4. Applying automated sentiment analysis
-5. Aggregating and visualizing the results for comparison across countries.
+5. Aggregating and visualizing the results for comparison across countries
+6. Extracting key phrases to add qualitative context to the sentiment findings

 All steps were implemented in Python using AWS APIs (via `boto3`) and organized into notebooks that can be executed sequentially or as part of an automated pipeline.